gazebosim/sdf_tutorials/auto_inertial_params/proposal.md

  1.  `//inertial/@auto` attribute that would tell `libsdformat` to calculate the Inertial values (Mass, Mass Matrix & Inertial Pose) automatically for the respective link.

- 2. `//collision/density` element for specifying the density of the collision geometry.
-This density value would be used to calculate the inertial parameters of the respective collision geometry.
+ 2. `//collision/density` element for specifying the density of the collision geometry of a link.
+This density values would be used to calculate the inertial parameters of the respective collision geometries.
 Adding this as part of the `<collision>` tag would allow a user to simulate links with different material types for different collisions.
 By default, the value of density would be set equal to that of water which is 1000 kg/m^3.
 A `//link/inertial/density` element would also be added in the spec to allow users to specify the density values on a link level instead of specifying the same values for each collision.

  3. `//collision/auto_inertia_params` element would be added that can be used to provide some parameters or options for a custom inertia calculator.
 Similar to the `density` element above, a link-level `//link/inertial/auto_inertia_params` element would also be added.
-This would allow the user to provide inertia calculator params for the whole link while retainging the flexibility to specify different parameters for each collision.
+This would allow the user to provide inertia calculator parameters for the whole link while retaining the flexibility to specify different parameters for each collision.
 Custom elements and attributes using a namespace prefix can be used to provide the user-defined parameters for a custom calculator.
 More about this can be found in [this](http://sdformat.org/tutorials?tut=custom_elements_attributes_proposal&cat=pose_semantics_docs&#specifying-custom-elements-and-attributes) proposal.

 The example snippet below shows how the above proposed elements would be used in a SDFormat `<link>`: